Home remedies for Dandruff

 The ingredients of Aloe vera prevents the process of skin proliferation that is, it slows down the pace of cell growth which leads to the production of white flakes.
 It acts as an exfoliant removing the dead skin cells and also helps in soothing the itching.

+In certain parts of Asia, Henna is considered as one of the better home remedies for dandruff.
 Henna decreases the scalp oiliness which reduces dandruff.
 It is capable of binding to the hair keratin that produces a protective layer and reduces scalp irritation.
+Henna besides being one of better home remedies for dandruff, also helps to make the hair strong, voluminous and shiny.

 Unripe apples contain Procyanidin B-2 which helps in promoting hair growth and maintaining the health of the hair.